-Local Rules of the United States District Court for the Middle District of Tennessee: These rules apply only in this Court and are in addition to the Federal Rules of Civil Procedure.
-These rules are available from the Clerk's Office, or online at:
+Local Rules of the United States District Court for the Middle District of Tennessee: These rules apply only in this Court and are in addition to the Federal Rules of Civil Procedure and Evidence.
+These rules are available at or from the Clerk's Office, and online at:

 Judges' Standing Orders: These Orders are individual judges' special rules that apply in all cases assigned to that judge.
 The Clerk's Office can provide you with a copy of these standing orders upon request.
-You can also find a judge's standing orders on the Court's website under each judge's name at:
+You also can find a judge's standing orders on the Court's website under each judge's name at: